Introduction

 • helping you deal with money matters

-• helping with housing and tenancy related issues
+• helping with housing issues

-• helping you to access other services, such as a handyman service
+• getting other services, like a handyman

 • managing the building